jmsdnns/killabeez/README.md

 _A tool for using pools of EC2 instances to do all kinds of things._

-This project is new.
-It needs to do some of the foundational stuff before it will feel polished, so bear with me as I work through that.
+This project is new and not yet complete.
+I am working through the foundational stuff and should have a full prototype together soon.
+As of now, all of the cloud management code works.
+Up next is controlling the instances via SSH.

 ## Overview 🏴‍☠️